 In this rallying speech, he referred to the support of the 'voices in the air'.
 These were the pioneering early Spiritualists who were no longer with them, united in their plight against a world that had become 'gross and material', and where few had 'escaped the shock of assault from spiritual foes'.

-Creative Spirits 2022 & Halloweek 2023 had a room devoted to Anna Mary Howitt.
-It displayed her artworks, books, articles she wrote in Spiritualist periodicals, and a strange little spirit photograph from the College's collection by Frederick Hudson of Anna, her father William Howitt and Claude in Spirit from 1872.
+The College of Psychic Studies has an exhibition room devoted to Anna Mary Howitt.
+It displays her artworks, books and articles she wrote in Spiritualist periodicals.
+Additionally, the College collection includes a strange little spirit photograph by Frederick Hudson of Anna, her father William Howitt and Claude in Spirit from 1872.

 Join our newsletter to receive updates on our events.